Berlin Adler: Dominance

 The Adler became a dominating team in Germany, achieving a 966-day unbeaten run, which only came to a halt in a league game against the Cologne Crocodiles in 1991.
 Before and after, the Adler defeated the Crocodiles in the German Bowl in 1990 and 1991.
-In European competition, the club reached the semi finals in 1990 and the final in 1991, once more losing to the Amsterdam Crusaders.
+In European competition, the club reached the semi-finals in 1990 and the final in 1991, once more losing to the Amsterdam Crusaders.

-After three titles in series from 1989 to 1991, the Adler declined somewhat but remained a strong side, still reaching the semi finals in each of the following four seasons.
+After three titles in series from 1989 to 1991, the Adler declined somewhat but remained a strong side, still reaching the semi-finals in each of the following four seasons.
 In 1994, the club made its fifth German Bowl appearance, but lost for the first time, against the Düsseldorf Panther.
 In 1995, the club still had a strong season, but declined markedly after that.

 Decline

 The 1996 season saw the Adler in the unfamiliar position of having to combat relegation and being troubled by financial problems.
-It came sixth and last in its division and had to take part in the relegation round.
-The team assured survival there in two games against local rival Berlin Rebels.
-The following season proved worse however, the Adler could not win a league game all season, had to play in the relegation round once more and, after winning the first game against the Paderborn Dolphins, lost the second and were relegated to the 2nd Bundesliga.
+It came sixth and last in its division, and had to take part in the relegation round.
+The team assured its survival in two games against local rival Berlin Rebels.
+The following season proved worse, however; the Adler could not win a league game all season, had to play in the relegation round once more and, after winning the first game against the Paderborn Dolphins, lost the second and were relegated to the 2nd Bundesliga.